Stock market today: Wall Street drifts higher as it counts down to a decision by the Federal Reserve

 NEW YORK (AP) — U.S. stocks are drifting higher Wednesday as Wall Street waits to hear what will come out of the Federal Reserve’s latest announcement on interest rates.

-The S&P 500 was up 0.4% in morning trading, coming off its third straight losing month largely because of higher yields in the bond market.
-The Dow Jones Industrial Average was up 97 points, or 0.2%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 was up 0.6% in midday trading, coming off its third straight losing month largely because of higher yields in the bond market.
+The Dow Jones Industrial Average was up 116 points, or 0.4%, as of 11:45 a.m.
+Eastern time, and the Nasdaq composite was 0.7% higher.

 The Fed is wrapping up its latest meeting on interest-rate policy in the afternoon, and the overwhelming expectation is for it to hold its main interest rate steady for the second straight time.
-It's already yanked the overnight rate above 5.25% from nearly zero early last year to its highest level since 2001.
+It's already yanked the overnight rate from nearly zero early last year to its highest level since 2001, above 5.25%.
 The big question is whether the Fed will give any hints about how long it will keep the rate high before cutting it to provide financial markets more oxygen.

 Longer-term Treasury yields have been rising rapidly since the spring and catching up with the Fed’s overnight rate.
 They’ve rallied as the U.S. economy has remained remarkably resilient and the central bank has warned it may keep its short-term rate high for a long time.
 Worries about the U.S. government’s big borrowing needs have also pushed up yields, and the U.S. Treasury on Wednesday gave some details about how much it will increase its borrowing.